-About Heavy Implantation Bleeding
+All About Heavy Implantation Bleeding

 Signs of Implantation Bleeding

 Brown implantation bleeding indicates that this is old blood.
-This means that when the fertilized egg was attaching itself deep into the womb, it released a little blood.
-This bleeding that occurred during implantation delayed on the womb for some time thus by the time it gets discharged, it will have turned brown in color.
+This means that when the fertilized egg was attaching itself deep into the womb, it released a small amount of blood.
+This bleeding occurred during implantation and stayed in the womb for some time, thus by the moment it got discharged, it had turned brown in color.

-Cramps and implantation bleeding
+Cramps and Implantation Bleeding

 Heavy Implantation Bleeding